nlkl/Channels/README.md

 # Channels
-Simple and efficient channels for interprocess communication in .NET
+Simple channels for interprocess communication in .NET